Subtotal | $0.00 |

 The DIY route of storing your video content on your own server gives you maximum flexibility in terms of the content, quality, and delivery of your videos.
 But this power requires more technical know-how, even if there are a lot of software tools to help you manage a video server and analyze the usage data it generates.

 Streaming your average video requires two orders of magnitude more data storage and network bandwidth than a web page that contains only text and a few still images.
-That is why you need a hosting plan that includes extra-large storage and bandwidth allocations if you want to host video content yourself.
+That’s why you need a hosting plan that includes extra-large storage and bandwidth allocations if you want to video host the content yourself.

 There are quite a few places where you can upload videos for free.
 Your uploaded content can then be watched on the platform’s site or from within their app on mobile.
 You can also embed your videos on your web page within a player provided by the platform.
 There are not many limits to how many videos you can upload or to how many viewers can stream them.